hms-dbmi/gehlenborglab-website/_publications/lange-2025-CN74ZXPV.md

 image-alt: >-
   The schematic figure illustrates how user queries flow through a multi-agent system that generates filters and visualizations, producing interactive system outputs.
-On the left, a user enters natural-language queries the example query is "Is there a correlation between height and weight for donors with weight between 30-130?"
-These inputs are routed to an orchestrator agent, which forwards them to specialized agents one that can filter data and one that can produce visualizations.
+On the left, a user enters natural-language queries the example query is \"Is there a correlation between height and weight for donors with weight between 30-130?\" These inputs are routed to an orchestrator agent, which forwards them to specialized agents one that can filter data and one that can produce visualizations.
 The filter agent produces JSON filter specifications (e.g., limiting donor weight between 30–130), while the visualization agent produces JSON chart specifications.
 Both outputs are sent to the system for